 Welcome to the Mount Mercy Guidance and Counselling Department.

-Guidance Counsellors, Mary Horan and Martina Downes, focus mainly on the following areas:
+Guidance Counsellors, Mary Horan and Maggie Quain, focus mainly on the following areas:

-Personal and Social Development is faciliated through SPHE classes but is also a thread running through the entire school experience both curricular and extre curricular.
+Personal and Social Development is faciliated through SPHE classes but is also a thread running through the entire school experience both curricular and extra- curricular.

-Educational Guidance focuses on the skills required to be an effective student and includes study skills, examination performance and personal management.
-It is covered through the SPHE programme and Guidance modules.
-It includes study skills seminars with outside professionals and talks for parents.
+Educational Guidance focuses on the skills required to be an effective student and includes subject choice, study skills, examination performance and personal management.

-Vocational Preparation aims to prepare Senior Cycle students to make discerning choices for further education or work.
-It includes classes, aptitude tests, open days, careers seminars, talks for parents, external speakers as well as individual interviews with students for subject choice and future planning.
+Vocational Preparation aims to prepare Senior Cycle students to make discerning choices for their future.
+It includes classes, aptitude tests, open days, careers seminars, talks for parents as well guest speakers.

-We are also involved in other areas important to student development: liasing with Primary Schools, Orientation for First Years and maintaining a Guidance Library.
-We work closely with School Management, Year Heads, Class teachers and the Resource Department as well as being part of the Student Care Team.
+We are also involved in other areas important to student development and we work closely with School Management, Year Heads, Class teachers and the Resource Department as well as being part of the Student Care Team.